 The Bottom Line

 Start preparing early.
-Markets knowledge compounds, and there's no shortcut for genuine commercial awareness.
+Markets knowledge compounds, and there is no shortcut for genuine commercial awareness.

 Related Reading